Best electric mountain bikes – the top-rated e-MTBs we've tested

 Read our detailed review of the Santa Cruz Bullit 101 to see how it earned a spot in this guide.

-6. Best agile ride
+6. Best electric mountain bike with agile handling

 The YT Decoy Core 4 against a red shutter door